Macedonia, Williamson County, Texas

-Macedonia is an Unincorporated community in northeast Williamson County, Texas.
+Macedonia is an unincorporated community in northeastern Williamson County, Texas, United States.
 The site, which at one time had a distinct community, is located on Farm to Market Road 971 and Opossum Creek, 2.5 mi southwest of Granger.
-In 1988 a cemetery was the sole place in the former settlement.
+In 1988, a cemetery was the sole place in the former settlement.

 Education

 The school in Macedonia had 99 students in 1900.
 The number of students gradually declined, and in 1949 the school was consolidated into the Palacky school.